 Cancer that spreads to the bones often causes pain.
 Also, cancer in the bones can make them weak and more likely to break.
 This type of break is called a pathological fracture.
+This can be more of a problem in cancers such as breast cancer, prostate cancer and myeloma.

 Doctors can treat bones affected by cancer by using special cement to strengthen them.
 This is called cementoplasty.
 There are two techniques: